clayton-halim/cs246e-notes/Notes/problem_5.md

 }

 Node n {1, new Node {2, nullptr}};
-Node m = plusOne(n)
+Node m = plusOne(n);
 ```

-In this case `other` is a reference to this temporary object created to hold the result of plusOne.
+In this case, "other" is a reference to the temporary object created to hold the result of plusOne.

-- Other is a reference to this temporary
+- "Other" is a reference to this temporary
 - Copy constructor deep-copies the data from this temporary

-**but** the temporary is just going to be thrown out anyway, as soon as the statement `Node m = plusOne(n)` is done
+**But** the temporary is just going to be thrown out anyway, as soon as the statement `Node m = plusOne(n)` is done

 It's wasteful to deep copy the temp, why not steal the data instead? - saves the cost of a copy
-We need to be able to tell whether other is a reference to a temporary object, or a standalone object
+We need to be able to tell whether "other" is a reference to a temporary object, or a standalone object

-**Rvalue references** - `Node &&` is a reference to a temporary object (rvalue) of type Node.
-Version of the constructor that takes a Node &&
+**Rvalue references** - `Node &&` is a reference to a temporary object (rvalue) of type `Node`.
+We need a version of the constructor that takes a `Node &&`

 **Move Constructors** - steals other's data